gellisun/project-2-epicure/README.md

 ## Description

-<p>This is my second solo project on the General Assembly Software Engineering Immersive.
-Unit 2 was all about learning to build a full-stack application with Node/Express/MongoDB from the ground up.</p>
+<p>This was my second solo project on the General Assembly Software Engineering Immersive.
+Unit 2 was all about learning to build a full-stack application with Node/Express/MongoDB from the ground up, and once again I had seven days to deliver this project.</p>

 ## Technologies Used